 Federal and state regulations concerning hazardous materials, including health and safety, the hazardous materials management system, the incident command system, politics of hazmat incident management, site management and control, hazard and risk evaluation, personal protective clothing and equipment, and information management.
-PREREQ: FSA 1106, FSA 2201, and FSA 2202.
+Equivalent to EMGT 3306.
 D

 Supervised experience in fire service administration in a variety of command levels and responsibilities.
 Open to degree candidates only.
+The FSA Internship is required for students with less than 5 years in the Fire Services.
 Graded P/NP.